micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/crazyflie_demo/index.md

 ```
 This last step could take a while the first time that you execute it, but later on executions, it will execute almost immediately.

 If everything goes fine, it should appear RVIZ and CrazyFlies Client.
-Each application has the next utility:
+Each application has the following utility:
 - RVIZ: Shows an animation of the drone, drawing de flight trajectory on screen.
 This data are obtained from the ROS2 topic published by the drone.
 - CrazyFlie Client: Shows the telemetry status of the drone, allows us to modify the configuration of the device and works as a communication bridge between the CrazyFlie radio protocol and the micro-ROS network.